PseudoDevs/IamGhost/README.md

-Last updated: 2024-04-02 13:05:39
+Last updated: 2024-04-02 13:07:42
-Random Quote: The philosophy of the school room in one generation will be the philosophy of government in the next. - Abraham Lincoln
+Random Quote: Most of the important things in the world have been accomplished by people who have kept on trying when there seemed to be no hope at all. - Dale Carnegie